vasilywarmare/AIChatEnhancer/README.md

 # AIChatEnhancer
-A Tampermonkey userscript prototype extending ChatGPT-Virtualiser-Counter-Export.
+A Tampermonkey userscript prototype extending ChatGPT-Virtualiser-Counter-Export. <br>
 Development is currently paused, but this repository serves as a technical showcase and reference.

-🚀 Project Overview
+## 🚀 Project Overview

 Enhances ChatGPT and other AI platforms with:

-Full conversation copy/export (improving native Share limitations) Message stream tracking ("hook" concept)
+- Full conversation copy/export (improving native Share limitations)
+- Message stream tracking ("hook" concept)
-Performance optimisations for heavy DOM rendering UI/UX improvements (styles, cursors, export formats)
+- Performance optimisations for heavy DOM rendering
+- UI/UX improvements (styles, cursors, export formats)

 Note: Some functions are placeholders or work in progress (WIP).